jbrekes/document_ai_invoice_parsing/README.md

 - `gcs_input_prefix`: Google Cloud Storage prefix for input documents.
 - `gcs_output_uri`: Google Cloud Storage URI for output documents.

+You will need to create and configure a parser in Document AI.
+You can use the invoice parser provided by Google as an example.

+You will also need a json file with the data of the Google Service Account credentials you want to use.

 ## Conclusion

 The Invoice Parsing System provides a robust and scalable solution for automating the extraction of structured data from invoices and storing it in a centralized data warehouse.
 It leverages the capabilities of Google Document AI and BigQuery, offering flexibility in batch processing or individual document parsing as per the user's requirements.